dkw5877/OpenCVSwift/README.md

 # Known Issues
 1. The sound files return a status 'unsupported file type'
 2. The explosion animation does not correctly overlap (in place) for some TBD reason
-3. There is significant camera distortion during tracking, possibbly due to not converting CV::Point to CGPoint
+3. There is significant camera distortion during tracking, possibly due to not converting CV::Point to CGPoint